synasapmob/documentation/seo.md

 #### 2. Content high traffic

-sometimes users just only typical **recipes with tofu** so this is the problem of the business how can find they the website? if you wanna website high-ranking in the top index in Google,<br />
+sometimes users just only typical **recipes with tofu** so this is the problem of the business how <br />
-so first thing always ensure keywords also **recipes** or **tofu** and more **describe** this can drive traffic users to look to your website
+can find they the website? if you wanna website high-ranking in the top index in Google, so first thing always ensure keywords also **recipes** or **tofu** and more **describe** this can drive traffic users to look to your website

 ![image](https://github.com/synasapmob/documentation/assets/42969529/8b723930-c067-4040-bfb3-73a58fc7374d)